 Take a look at the new Ultra-Sile Range of Silage Additives

-Ultra-Sile Gold applies 1 million CFU's per gram of grass and includes a finishing strain Lactobacillus paracasei which is capable of producing fructanase enzyme to produce additional sugars from fructans in order to complete the fermentation.
-We have found this product particularly effective in treating very wet grass silage in challenging situations.
-We have rarely seen a bad or butyric fermentation with Ultra-Sile Gold even in some exceptionally difficult conditions.
+Ultra-Sile Rapid and Ultra-Sile Gold are high specification, multi-strain homo-fermentative additives and includes a finishing strain Lactobacillus paracasei which is capable of producing fructanase enzyme to produce additional sugars from fructans in order to complete the fermentation.
+We have found these products particularly effective in treating very wet grass silage in challenging situations and we have rarely seen a bad or butyric fermentation, even in some exceptionally difficult conditions.

 I have hardly ever seen a butyric fermentation where

-Ultra-Sile Gold has been applied at full strength
+Ultra-Sile Gold or Ultra-Sile Rapid have been applied at full strength

-Ultra-Sile Gold would do particularly well since it includes Lactobacillus paracasei.
-If soluble are insufficient to complete the fermentation and bring the pH down to a level where clostridia are fully controlled, Lactobacillus paracasei can produce fructanase enzyme and produce more soluble sugars from fructans in order to complete the fermentation.
+Ultra-Sile Gold or Ultra-Sile Rapid would do particularly well since they include Lactobacillus paracasei.
+Lactobacillus paracasei can produce fructanase enzyme and produce more soluble sugars from fructans in order to complete the fermentation when sugar levels are very low.
 This is a better option than adding enzymes which may cause shrinkage, increased effluent etc if the pH doesn't stabilise.

 Equally there would be little point using a preservative alone since the amount required would be too great and preservatives only become really effective once the pH has dropped to a low level.
-Of course a preservative could be used at a lower rate alongside a full spec inoculant applying 1 million CFU / gram of forage in really difficult situations where there are very high levels of clostridia from soil and slurry present, as an additional insurance.
-But to be fair I have hardly ever seen a butyric fermentation where Ultra-Sile Gold has been applied at full strength.
+Of course a preservative could be used at a lower rate alongside an inoculant in really difficult situations where there are very high levels of clostridia from soil and slurry present, as an additional insurance.
+But to be fair I have hardly ever seen a butyric fermentation where Ultra-Sile Gold or Ultra-Sile Rapid are applied.

 In a well fermented silage sufficient acid needs to be produced to stabilise and preserve the silage.
 Consequently high lactic acid should not necessarily be considered a bad thing.
 Much more preferable to a silage where the fermentation ran out of sugars which restricted the fermentation and where the silage turned butyric.
 In the latter case there will be less lactic acid and a higher pH but the silage will have high dry matter losses, low sugars, be less palatable and support less animal performance.